-The Explanation of Benefits (EOB) is not a bill, but a detailed statement from your health plan showing what medical services you received, what the provider charged, what your insurance covered, and what you owe.
-Many people confuse it with an invoice, but it is simply a record of how a claim was processed.
-Understanding it is essential to avoid overpaying, catching billing errors, and knowing exactly where your healthcare dollars are going.
+Your Explanation of Benefits (EOB) isn’t a bill.
+It’s a statement from your health plan showing what medical services you received, what the provider charged, what your insurance covered, and what you owe.
+People often confuse it with an invoice, but it’s simply a record of how a claim was processed.
+Understanding it helps you avoid overpaying, catch billing errors, and know exactly where your healthcare dollars are going.
+WellthCare is the first Health-to-Wealth Benefit System that builds on this transparency by rewarding every verified preventive action with spendable store dollars and automatic retirement contributions—so your healthcare dollars pay you back, not just the system.

-At WellthCare, we believe that clarity in healthcare finances is the first step toward building real wealth.
-When you understand your EOB, you can spot waste, prevent surprise bills, and take control of your health spending.
-Here’s a breakdown of how to read an EOB, using the same principles of transparency and value alignment that guide our system.
+WellthCare believes clear healthcare finances are the first step to building real wealth.
+When you understand your EOB, you can spot waste, prevent surprise bills, and control your health spending.
+Here’s how to read an EOB the WellthCare way—transparent and focused on value.

 The Key Sections of an EOB

-Every EOB follows a standard format, though terms may vary slightly by insurer.
-Look for these core components:
+Every EOB follows a standard format, though terms may vary by insurer.
+Look for these parts:

 - Patient Information: Your name, member ID, and claim number.